 La MaMa and CultureHub present Whiteness: Part One (and other portraits) by Paul Pinto and Kameron Neal.
 This immersive music video cantata surrounds the viewer in a white void, while a chorus of floating heads muse (in 4-40-part harmony) on privilege, appropriation, and the history (or plague) of “whiteness” in the U.S.A.
 Told through chants, rants and micro-pop songs, Whiteness: Part One is a humorous self-interrogation of Pinto's maddening inner thoughts as a mixed-race American, visibly brown, and invisibly trying to not be so white.
 Set to a whirling video installation directed by Neal, the duo is reflecting the silliness, the severity, and the anxieties of skin color.

-Timed entry tickets will include half-hour access to the installation.
-Whiteness: Part One is 10 minutes long and will play on loop so you can experience it more than once.
+Timed entry tickets will include half-hour access to the installation along with additional video works by Pinto and Neal.
+Whiteness: Part One (and other portraits) is 10 minutes long and will play on loop so you can experience it more than once.

 Music, lyrics written and performed by Paul Pinto